Zuehlke/machines-code-people/advanced-contribution-topics.md

 # Resources

-To provide resources like links or books, create a second *.md file and name it like your article file including a ".resources".
-Example: The resources file for "my-funny-article.md" is "my-funny-article.resources.md".
+To provide resources like links or books:

+1. Create a second *.md file and name it like your article file including a ".resources".
+Example: The resources file for `my-funny-article.md` is `my-funny-article.resources.md`
+2. Include the resources at the end of your article using: `{% include "./my-funny-article.resources.md" %}`

+Please note: This is a temporary solution.
+In the future we'd like to auto-detect resources and include them in different ways based on the output.
+For an electronic format (web, pdf, ebook) the resources are just included.
+For a printed format (book) the resources might be printed as a QR-Code linking to a website.
+For more information see https://github.com/Zuehlke/fifty-shades/issues/18

 # Zühlke Github Community